MarcelloLins/WebCrawling101/README.md

 # Setup

-1) Install pip (using terminal/command prompt navigate to the "Setup" directory and run "python get-pip.py"
+1) Install pip (using terminal/command prompt navigate to the "Setup" directory and run `python get-pip.py`
 2) Reload your terminal/command prompt (open and close)
 3) Make sure pip is installed by running: `pip freeze`
 4) If it is, you can now install the needed dependencies by running from the root of the project: